What the Hell Happened to Cuba Gooding Jr.?

 Gooding’s promising career had stalled out since his debut in Boyz in the Hood five years earlier.
 I’m sure many had written him off along with that Twin Peaks guy.
 But all that changed in 1996 with Cameron Crowe’s Jerry Maguire.

-Tom Cruise played a sports agent with a crisis of conscience.
+Tom Cruise starred as a sports agent with a crisis of conscience.
 Gooding played his only client, a promising athlete with a chip on his shoulder and a naked desire to see “the money”.

 Given Cruise’s track record at the time, it’s no surprise the movie was a hit.
 But it surpassed any reasonable expectations.
-It became a cultural juggernaut.
-The catchphrases from Jerry Maguire were everywhere.
+Jerry Maguire tapped into the zeitgeist and spawned catchphrases that were inescapable.
 If you’re like me, you still cringe a little when you hear “You complete me” or “Show me the money”.

 The next year, Gooding appeared in another Oscar-winning dramedy, James L. Brooks’s As Good As It Gets.